Preparing for Open Enrollment: Employee Communication

 It’s Open Enrollment season!
 This is a time of year that can be very stressful for communications and HR teams.
 Why does everyone wait until the last minute to change their benefits?
 Why do so many people ask for extensions?!
 Did they get the emails?
 Didn’t they see the signs posted in the break rooms, hallways, and elevators?!
 Didn’t they check out the intranet where the reminder has been displayed for months?!

 While it can feel like a losing battle, preparing for open enrollment and shifting your communication strategy can make a big difference.
-Here are a few things to consider when tackling OE this year:

 3. Communicate early, and follow up on a regular cadence.
-There will always be those employees who will enroll right away…and then there will be those that wait until the 11th hour.
+There will always be those employees who will enroll right away…and there will be those that wait until the 11th hour.
 Start communicating about open enrollment one month in advance and schedule regular reminders, increasing your cadence as the deadline approaches.

 If you can’t do these things with existing communications channels, there are ways to figure out why your strategies have not worked in the past or to improve the process at your organization.
 Consider conducting a channel assessment to figure out which communication channels are effective and if they are reaching all audiences.
 Make sure your tools provide you with analytics and data to know what OE content is working and what isn’t.
 Have you asked your employees (especially those who missed the OE deadline) about what you could have done differently?